GEO World Magazine

 Eastern Region Vice President

 Mr. Davis began his career in 1988 as an Intern and Correctional Officer at the Federal Correctional Institution (FCI) of Phoenix, Arizona.
 He was subsequently promoted to Case Manager at FCI Phoenix, and then to Unit Manager at FCI Safford, Arizona, in 1996.
-In August 1998, he was selected as Executive Assistant at the Bureau’s most secure facility, the United States Penitentiary (USP), Administrative Maximum (ADX) Florence, Colorado.
+In August 1998, he was selected as Executive Assistant and Public Information Officer at the Bureau’s most secure facility, the United States Penitentiary (USP), Administrative Maximum (ADX) Florence, Colorado.
 In this position, he received two national awards for managing significant media issues surrounding our nation’s most notorious inmates.

 Mr. Davis was continuously promoted to positions of increasing responsibility with the Bureau, including: